abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 ```
 $ kubectl get pods
 ```
 The Pods will now be deleted.
-They are cleaned up when the job itself is removed.
+They are cleaned up when the Job itself is removed.

 ---